monib-intel/riscv-rust/README.md

 - RISC-V GNU Toolchain or LLVM tools
 - Icarus Verilog (iverilog)
 - Python 3 with pytest and pyyaml
+- For physical design: OpenROAD, Yosys, and a PDK (see PHYSICAL_DESIGN.md)

 ## 🎯 Makefile Targets